 8-1/2" x 11" inkjet copy, $25.00 (includes shipping and handling).
 To order, please click on the Add to Cart and View Shopping Cart buttons below.
 (Buyers outside the United States, please see International Order Information.)

 Buyers living outside of the United States can order a Jeanie Johnston print by sending an American Express gift or travelers check for $25.00, made out to Nancy Doyle.
 Please also include your name and shipping address, and specify that you would like to buy a color Jeanie Johnston print.
-Please send the check to Nancy Doyle, 5 Ruth Rd., Apt.
-G-5, Wilmington, DE 19805, USA.
+Please send the check to Nancy Doyle, 120 Jenners Pond Rd., Apt.
+3314, West Grove, PA, USA.
 As soon as I receive your check, I will ship your print to you.

 For updates, see www.focuskerry.com/jeanie/.
 Tom Kindre, the 80-year-old American on the voyage, expressed his hope that in the future Jeanie will be used as a 'ship of peace.'
 Her crew on this voyage included young crewmembers from the north and south of Ireland; it would be great if she could continue this tradition, involving culturally diverse crews from other war-torn areas of the world.

 Above and right: Some Irish dancers perform at the Scottish and Irish Music Festival and Fair in King of Prussia, Pennsylvania in February 2004.
-This festival is put on by East of the Hebrides (Bill and Karen Reid) twice yearly, in February and July.
-The dancers' costumes are made by hand, and cost over $1,000 apiece.
+This festival was put on by East of the Hebrides (Bill and Karen Reid) until 2017 in February.
+The dancers' costumes are made by hand, and cost well over $1,000 apiece.